-IV.B.1.
-B/ γ Trajectory.
+1. B/γ Trajectory

 We begin our survey of dynamics on the passivated surface with a case in which the final geometry features a broken dimer, with each of the two affected silicon atoms binding one hydrogen atom and one fluorine atom.
-This scenario, labeled i in Table 3, is exemplified in this instance by the B/ γ trajectory (Figure 3B/ γ).
+This scenario, labelled i in Table III, is exemplified in this instance by the B/γ trajectory (Fig. 3.B/ γ).

-In common with behavior noted above for the clean surface, the molecule initially drifts toward the surface under mild acceleration, exhibiting gentle oscillations in its bond length as it does so (green curve).
-The frequency of these vibrations is close to 475 cm-1, and this initial phase continues for the first 350 fs of the simulation, during which time the integrated net spin and integrated spin modulus (magenta and black curves) both fluctuate between about 0.1 $\mu{\rm B}$ and 0.6 $\mu{\rm B}$.
+In common with behaviour noted above for the clean surface, the molecule initially drifts toward the surface under mild acceleration, exhibiting gentle oscillations in its bond length as it does so (green curve).
+The frequency of these vibrations is close to 475 cm-1, and this initial phase continues for the first 350 fs of the simulation, during which time the integrated net spin and integrated spin modulus (magenta and black curves) both fluctuate between about 0.1 μ_B and 0.6 μ_B .

-Over the following 125 fs, however, the molecule executes only a single oscillation, implying an effective frequency close to 265 cm-1, strongly reminiscent of a similar vibrational hiatus in the A/ γ trajectory at the clean surface.
-The integrated net spin and integrated spin modulus (magenta and black curves) rise together to a plateau at about 1.5 $\mu{\rm B}$ for the duration, before falling back to just above 0.1 $\mu{\rm B}$ when the F-F bond reaches a local minimum at around the 475 fs mark (green curve).
+Over the following 125 fs, however, the molecule executes only a single oscillation, implying an effective frequency close to 265 cm-1 - strongly reminiscent of a similar vibrational hiatus in the A/γ trajectory at the clean surface.
+The integrated net spin and integrated spin modulus (magenta and black curves) rise together to a plateau at about 1.5 μ_B for the duration, before falling back to just above 0.1 μ_B when the F-F bond reaches a local minimum at around the 475 fs mark (green curve).
 After this, the molecule nearly completes a second such oscillation, continuing to accelerate surface-wards and commencing a slow lateral drift in the direction of a nearby silicon dimer as it does so.
 Just before the 650 fs mark, the lower-lying fluorine atom (which we shall describe as prompt) passes almost perfectly through the midpoint of the dimer bond, which expands to a length of 3.90 Å (from a nominal length of 2.37 Å) to accommodate the interloper.
-Only a little over 100 fs later, however, the molecule has twisted into a near-horizontal attitude and the midpoint of the F-F bond lies very close to that of the dimer bond, with the latter having closed back up to a length of 2.78 Å in the meantime.
-In the interim, the system's spin, which has been trending downward for some time, finally reaches zero and remains negligible thereafter.
+Only a little over 100 fs later, however, the molecule has twisted into a near-horizontal attitude, and the midpoint of the F-F bond lies very close to that of the dimer bond, the latter having closed back up to a length of 2.78 Å in the meantime.
+In the interim, the system's spin, which has been trending downwards for some time, finally reaches zero and remains negligible thereafter.

 Starting at the 800 fs mark, the molecule rapidly twists and elongates, finally allowing its constituent atoms to form individual bonds with the two dimer atoms.
 In time, these converge upon near-identical mean bond lengths of around 1.64 Å, oscillating in phase at a common frequency of about 730 cm-1 (red and blue curves).
-Compared with the end result of the B/γ trajectory on the clean surface, where both fluorine
+Compared with the end result of the B/γ trajectory on the clean surface, where both fluorine atoms also attached to different atoms from the same silicon dimer (albeit without coadsorbed hydrogen atoms) the Si-F bond length is here only marginally longer, and the frequency redshifted by only around 55 cm-1 (7%).
+We might have expected more of a difference, but the presence of hydrogen and the breaking of the dimer evidently offset each other, to some degree, in their influence upon the strength of these bonds.